Good Growth Conference 2021

 Join a Wide Network of Commodity Practitioners

-With +150 members from around the world meeting both in sophisticated online spaces and in real life, the Green Commodities Community serves first and foremost the dialogue and learning needs of its members.
+With 440+ members from around the world meeting both in sophisticated online spaces and in real life, the Food & Agricultural Commodity Systems Community serves first and foremost the dialogue and learning needs of its members.
 Practitioners especially value the opportunity to connect with other experts around the world, alongside the rich content of online workshops and comprehensive guidance materials.

-The Good Growth Conference is an immersive learning experience celebrated every two years which brings policymakers, producers, local communities, companies, development practitioners and conservationists to the frontiers of agriculture and deforestation.
+The Good Growth Conference is an immersive learning experience celebrated every 18 months which brings policymakers, producers, local communities, companies, development practitioners and conservationists to the frontiers of agriculture and deforestation.

-This year, the experience will be virtual.
-The 2021 edition of the Good Growth Conference will take over a hundred carefully selected changemakers on a unique learning journey to build skills, connect and learn together through a select and customized training programme from top-tier organizations to create systems change for sustainable commodity supply chains.
+The 2021 edition of the Good Growth Conference took over a hundred carefully selected changemakers on a unique learning journey to build skills, connect and learn together through a select and customized training programme from top-tier organizations to create systems change for sustainable commodity supply chains.

 Co-designed and convened by the Good Growth Partnership with funding from the Global Environment Facility and the Swiss State Secretariat for Economic affairs to inspire new understandings and foster meaningful global connections, this one of a kind gathering equips delegates with the network and tools needed to influence the way we produce, finance and demand agricultural commodities.